-Le Cantanti was founded in 2014 by Sri Lankan born musician Dhilanthi Fernando who is also its director.The women who comprise the choir come from many backgrounds and nationalities, and meet for rehearsals on Saturdays from 4-6pm at the Hyde Park Union Church, 5600 S. Woodlawn Avenue, Chicago.
+Le Cantanti di Chicago (The Singing Women of Chicago) is a 20+ member women's choir based in the Hyde Park neighborhood of Chicago.
+It was founded in 2014 by Sri Lankan born musician Dhilanthi Fernando who is also its director.The women who comprise the choir come from many backgrounds and nationalities, and meet for rehearsals on Saturdays from 4-6pm at the Hyde Park Union Church, 5600 S. Woodlawn Avenue, Chicago.
 We perform two main concerts a year - in the spring and in December, and more informal performances as and when the need arises.

 Our repertoire is drawn from many genres, styles and languages, and includes both original compositions for women's voices as well as arrangements.

 Performances thus far have included our inaugural concert in May 2015, to raise funds for the victims of the Nepalese earthquake, Make Music Chicago 2015 at the 63rd Street Beach House, Holiday Concert in December 2015, celebrating "light" and "giving" in our many religious traditions.
 February 2016 saw us in the East Room of Montgomery Place, performing and leading the audience in a community sing-along.
 In the spring of 2016 we joined the choir of Hyde Park Union Church at their worship service, the offering at which was donated to the city of Kumamoto, Japan, after it was devastated by an earthquake.
 Our spring 2016 concert was a fund-raiser for the victims of the earthquake in Ecuador.
 We joined other musicians on June 21, 2016 to once again celebrate Make Music Chicago, at the University of Chicago International House.